nick-thewinner/CSCE_435_Group_Project/Report.md

 - After sorting locally, the segments are gathered back to the root process using MPI_Gather.

 - The root process then performs a final quick sort to merge these sorted segments into a fully sorted array.

-F
+# merge sort MPI
+- This is an MPI-based implementation of the parallel merge sort algorithm

+- The array is then divided among all processes using MPI_Scatter, and each process performs a local merge sort on its part of the array.
+After sorting, the local arrays are gathered back using MPI_Gather.

+- This recrusive algorithim keeps merging the sorted subarrays to get the final whole sorted array.